noeyedeergis/gift-for-kk/README.md

 So let's play a game called every second of kk&z.
-We just spend every minute as much as we could. cuz we don't know what would happen next. then don't think of it too hard. cuz life is hard all the time. maybe it gets harder sometimes.
+We just spend every minute as much as we could. cuz we don't know what would happen next.
+Then don't think of it too hard.
+Life is hard all the time.
+Maybe it gets harder sometimes.